-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking X applicants?
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission V decisions for first-time, first-year, degree-seeking applicants? Χ

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2020.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2021.

+7 / 1 ,

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Submitted Not Used
+C8A Require Recommend Require for Consider if Not Used

+- Some Submitted

-C8A SAT or ACT X
+C8A SAT or ACT Х

 C8A ACT only

 C8A SAT only

-C8A SAT and SAT Subject Tests or ACT •
+C8A SAT and SAT Subject Tests or ACT

 C8A SAT Subject Tests only

-C8B If your institution will make use of the ACT in admission decisions for fire st-time, first-year, degree-seeking applicants

-for Fall 2020, please indicate which ONE of the following applies: (regar dless of whether th ne writing score will be used

-in the admissions process):
+C8 B If your institution will make use of the ACT in admission decisi ons for first-time, first-year , degree-seeking applicants for Fall 2021, please indicate which ONE of the following a applies: (regardless of wh ether the writing score will be used in the admissions p rocess):

-C8B ACT with writing required

-C8B ACT with writing recommended

-C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2020 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process:

-C8B SAT with Essay component required

-C8B SAT with Essay component recommended

-C8B SAT with or without Essay component accepted X
+C8B ACT with writing required ACT with writing recommended ACT with or without writing accepted X If your institution will make use of the SAT in admission decisions for first-time, first-year, degr for Fall 2021 please indicate which ONE of the following applies (regardless of whether the Es in the admissions process: • C8B SAT with Essay component required C8B SAT with Essay component recommended C8B SAT with or without Essay component accepted X